Honda Civic Type R: Japan

 In July 2015, production at Swindon, England (HUM) began exporting the FK2 Civic Type R to Japan, marking the third Civic Type R to be sold there.
 Only 750 units were exported.

 FK8 (2017; based on tenth generation Civic)

-The Civic Type R Prototype was unveiled in September 2016 at the Paris Motor Show, and the production version unveiled at the 2017 Geneva Motor Show.
+The Civic Type R Prototype was unveiled in September 2016 at the Paris Motor Show, and the production version was unveiled at the 2017 Geneva Motor Show.
 The new car builds on Honda's heritage in developing high-performance hatchbacks.
 Being based upon the FK8 generation of Civics which was designed as a global car, this made it easier to export the Type R to markets that already had the standard Civic hatchback available for sale.

+The FK8 was built at Honda’s plant in Swindon, United Kingdom, and became the final Civic Type R to be produced there before the factory ceased vehicle production in 2021.
+The closure marked the end of Civic manufacturing in the UK after several decades of production.